openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 So, if you want that ring tail "look," let's step through adding a ring tail to **A simple model rocket** to demonstrate the body tube method.

-1. From the **File** menu, choose **Open example...** and choose **A simple model rocket**.
+1. From the :menuselection:`File` menu, choose :menuselection:`Open example...` and choose **A simple model rocket**.
-2. Click the **Body tube** component to add a new body tube. *Note that it's added at the aft end of the main body tube, and is initially the same diameter as that tube*.
+2. Click the :guilabel:`Body tube` component to add a new body tube. *Note that it's added at the aft end of the main body tube, and is initially the same diameter as that tube*.
-3. Increase the tube's **Outer diameter** to 8.6cm, to let it just sit on the top fin.
+3. Increase the tube's :guilabel:`Outer diameter` to 8.6 cm, to let it just sit on the top fin.
 Yes, this will look strange for a moment or two.
 4. Reduce the **Body tube length** to 2.5cm, so the back of the ring tail just touches the back of the fin points.
 5. Set the appearance, if you'd like.
-Good choices for this model are White, and 50% **Shine**. *Note that since OpenRocket thinks this is a regular body tube, the inside of the ring tail won't receive your selected color.*
+Good choices for this model are White, and 50% :guilabel:`Shine`. *Note that since OpenRocket thinks this is a regular body tube, the inside of the ring tail won't receive your selected color.*
-6. Close the Body tube configuration window, and switch the **View Type:** menu to **Back view**.
+6. Close the Body tube configuration window, and switch the :guilabel:`View Type:` menu to :guilabel:`Back view`.
 You should see the ring tail surrounding and touching the fins.
 7. You can look at the rocket in a **3D** View, or in **Photo studio** to see how it will look in the real world.